Gorr the God Butcher: Fictional character biography

-Gorr's legacy returns to haunt Thor when Nick Fury – currently wielding the eye and knowledge of the murdered Uatu following the "Original Sin" storyline – whispers a secret to him that causes Thor to lose the ability to wield his hammer.
+Gorr's legacy returns to haunt Thor when Nick Fury—currently wielding the eye and knowledge of the murdered Uatu following the "Original Sin" storyline—whispers a secret to him that causes Thor to lose the ability to wield his hammer.
 After spending months tormented by that secret, refusing to share it with anyone else, Thor finally reveals to Beta Ray Bill that the secret was "Gorr was right", affirming to Bill that he now believes that Gorr was correct that the universe would have been better without gods.
 Despite that, Bill assures Thor that his willingness to keep fighting for others even without his hammer shows that he is more than a god.

-Millions of years into the future, Gorr is resurrected through the Necrosword by Loki in order to kill Thor.
+Millions of years into the future, Gorr is resurrected through the Necrosword by Loki to kill Thor.
 More powerful than ever, Gorr attempts to destroy the universe, but is depowered by Thor and driven insane, sent to live out the rest of his now-mortal life on Indigarr.

 Powers and abilities

-All-Black the Necrosword

 Gorr is a mortal who does not have superhuman abilities.
 He later enters in possession of the symbiotic weapon "All-Black the Necrosword," which according to Galactus, "carved the first dawn from the stone of the endless night."
 The blade was forged by Knull, the progenitor of the Klyntar species, using the head of a slain Celestial.
 The blade is later banished into a black hole, but an elderly King Thor uses it to battle Galactus.

 Bonding with "All-Black the Necrosword" provides various superpowers to the one who wields it.
 The sword grants superhuman strength, durability, speed, and reflexes.
 The blade lets its user create different constructs, such as wings allowing the user flight at extreme speeds, magical weapons, sharp tendrils that can kill any god, including Asgardians, and a shroud of Berserkers constructed out of darkness.
 The sword grants virtual immortality.
 It allows its wielder to recover quickly from injuries.
 With the sword, Gorr also created the Godbomb, an anti-divinity armament designed to kill every god who had existed or ever would exist.
 Additionally, each time a god is slain by the blade, it provides more power to its wielder.